harbyanwardi/friends_management/README.md

 Finally, exit the container:
 exit

-First, test the connection to MySQL by running the Laravel artisan migrate command, which creates a migrations table in the database from inside the container: docker-compose exec app php artisan migrate
+First, test the connection to MySQL by running the Laravel artisan migrate command, which creates a migrations table in the database from inside the container: <br>
+docker-compose exec app php artisan migrate

-use seeder to fill table
+use seeder to fill table <br>
 docker-compose exec app php artisan db:seed --class=UsersTableSeeder

 OPEN APPLICATION HOST